 Approximately 70% of our families live close to the school in Minato ward.
 Each family determines how their child/ren commute between home and our campus.
 Generally, Japan is considered a very safe country.
 Young Japanese children are quite autonomous and many TIS students are the same.
 Most students come to school by foot, bike, skateboard or scooter.
 We provide bike/scooter parking for all our students.
-For those families who live a bit further afield in neighboring wards, we have a fleet of eight school buses.
+For those families who live a bit further afield in neighboring wards, we have a fleet of seven school buses.
 Public transport in Tokyo is amongst the best in the world.
 Parents with cars can drop their children off in the morning and collect them in the afternoon.
 Please see our Location page for more details.

 We are an English medium school.
 As an IB school we embrace our host country’s culture and language.
 In addition to English, from Kindergarten to Grade 10, students learn Japanese.
 Our parent community organizes some home language teaching programs independently and outside of the usual TIS school hours.
 Currently we have Dutch school, Finnish school and Swedish school using our facilities.

 We follow the northern hemisphere school calendar August to June.
-There are 179 school days.
+There are 176 school days (subject to change).
 The school week is Monday to Friday.
 Vacations do not necessarily coincide with Japanese public holidays.
 Students are allowed on campus from 8:00.
 Classes begin at 8:10 and end at 15:20.
 Optional co-curricular after-school activities are 15:30 to 16:30.
-If a student is late or needs to leave early for any reason, they must sign in/sign out at the office.
+If a student is late or needs to leave school early for any reason, they must sign in/sign out at the office.

-We do have school uniform in PYP, which can be purchased through the online shop called Top of the Class.
+We do have school uniforms in the PYP, which can be purchased through the online shop called Top of the Class.
 Students can decide which color/s they’d like to wear.